posted 12 June 2021

 Harbour Vista News is published as hobby by editor:

 You may also text me at 714-883-1949.
-Its contents is not an official or legal entity of the Harbour Vista Homeowner's Association, Inc. The contents has not been approved by, nor are the views, expressed or implied, those of the Harbour Vista HOA Board of Directors or the membership.
+Harbour Vista News content is not an official or legal entity of the Harbour Vista Homeowner's Association, Inc. The contents has not been approved by, nor are the views, expressed or implied, those of the Harbour Vista HOA Board of Directors or the membership.

 Michael Barto is a practicing IT profession who has owned property at Harbour since 1996.
-He was former Board member (2012-2013).
+He was former Board member (2012-2013) and President (2021-2023).
 He also serving as the HOA Architectural chairperson.

 Harbour Vista News was first published in 2013. |